Inference of the low-energy constants in $\Delta$-full chiral effective field theory including a correlated truncation error: Introduction

 \section{Introduction}

 A chiral effective field theory (\chieft) description of the nuclear interaction~\cite{Weinberg:1990rz,Weinberg:1991um,Epelbaum:2008ga,Machleidt:2011zz,Hammer:2019poc} is endowed with a power counting (PC) to organize the order-by-order contributions of the strong-interaction dynamics to nuclear observables.
 This kind of organization, regardless of the particulars of the adopted PC~\cite{Yang:2019hkn}, is a hallmark of EFT~\cite{Weinberg:1978kz} and \textit{ab initio}~\cite{Ekstrom:2022yea} approaches to nuclear theory since it promises a handle on the theoretical uncertainty coming from truncating the EFT expansion~\cite{Furnstahl:2015rha}.
-Accounting for the truncation error is key to mitigate overfitting of the low-energy constants (LECs) as well as assessing the importance of discrepancies.
-Indeed, the modeling of EFT truncation errors can play a significant role for the robustness of LEC inferences and ensuing nuclear predictions~\cite{Ekstrom:2015rta,Epelbaum:2014efa,Carlsson:2015vda,Stroberg:2019bch,Wesolowski:2021cni,Jiang:2022tzf,Jiang:2022oba}. \citet{Melendez:2019izc} have proposed a Bayesian model for the truncation error that accounts for finite correlations across independent variables, e.g., the scattering energy and angle for nucleon-nucleon (\NN) scattering cross sections and polarizations.
-To date, LEC inference in \chieft\ typically accounts for truncation errors in the limit of zero correlation~\cite{Melendez:2017phj,Wesolowski:2015fqa,Wesolowski:2018lzj,Svensson:2021lzs,Svensson:2022kkj}, and the robustness with respect to the correlation structure is not well known.
+Accounting for the truncation error is key to mitigating overfitting of the low-energy constants (LECs) as well as assessing the importance of discrepancies.
+Indeed, the modeling of EFT truncation errors can play a significant role in the robustness of LEC inferences and ensuing nuclear predictions~\cite{Ekstrom:2015rta,Epelbaum:2014efa,Carlsson:2015vda,Stroberg:2019bch,Wesolowski:2021cni,Jiang:2022tzf,Jiang:2022oba}. \citet{Melendez:2019izc} have proposed a Bayesian model for the truncation error that accounts for finite correlations across independent variables, e.g., the scattering energy and angle for nucleon-nucleon (\NN) scattering cross sections and polarizations.
+To date, LEC inference in \chieft\ typically accounts for truncation errors in the fully correlated or uncorrelated limits~\cite{Melendez:2017phj,Wesolowski:2015fqa,Wesolowski:2018lzj,Svensson:2021lzs,Svensson:2022kkj}, and the robustness with respect to the correlation structure is not well known.